NOTE: This is NOT a guide for UK Citizens.

 - Check the laws: Make sure our marriage would be legal.

 - Choose a date: that suited our work and the kid’s school schedule, and the weather.

 - Start gathering our documents, apply for a marriage visa, and hope that everything arrives in time to send off to the registrar’s office.

 - Send all of our documents to the registrar’s office in Edinburgh to give notice of our intent to marry, which you can only do three months in advance.

 - Make travel arrangements:

 - Find accommodations within our budget on the dates we needed.

 - Plan the ceremony: We had none.
 We exchanged vows and went to dinner with the kids.
-Then we were on vacation.
+Then we went on vacation.

 - Get ready in our hotel room and get the kids ready too.

 My only regret or what I would do differently

 A destination wedding may not be for everyone, and eloping with the kids to have a destination wedding in another country may not sound very romantic.
 However, it was and still is one of the most memorable times in my life.
 I’m so happy the kids were there to experience it with us.

 My biggest regret is that we didn’t hire a photographer.
 The few photos we took were taken by either myself, my husband or my son, which is why most of our photos are missing one person.

 My second regret is not exactly a regret, but I’ve often wondered if I should have hired a wedding planner to help with some aspects of our elopement.
 It would have taken some of the pressure off us, but then again, Blake and I are pretty spontaneous people.
 We like to do things ourselves and fly by the seat of our pants.